Chapter 7: Game Night Rules Part Two

 “Ain’t this some sh…”

 Now this was role-playing.
 Game night ruled!
-Insurmountable odds followed by choices we pull out of nowhere to win.
+Insurmountable odds that were followed by choices we pulled out of nowhere to win.

-I should’ve immediately switched back to free mode, but the environment was alive.
-All the details—fog, black sand, and even my glitter dust—were burning bright in 10K.
+I should’ve immediately switched back to Free Mode, but the environment was alive.
+All the details—fog, black sand, and even my glitter dust—were burning bright in 10K resolution.

 Something was wrong.